 How Does Tax Debt Forgiveness Work?

-- A drop in net income of 25 percent for self-employed individuals
+- A recent drop in income of over 25% for self-employed individuals

 Does the IRS Ever Forgive Tax Debt?